KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Within this environment, you can run configure or compile commands as if they were being run by the OpenEmbedded build system itself.
 As noted earlier, the working directory also automatically changes to the Source Directory (`S`).

-To manually run a specific task using `devshell`, run the corresponding `run.*` script in the `${WORKDIR}/temp` directory (e.g., `run.do_configure.pid`).
+To manually run a specific task using `devshell`, run the corresponding `run.*` script in the `${WORKDIR}/temp` directory (例如, `run.do_configure.pid`).
 If a task's script does not exist, which would be the case if the task was skipped by way of the sstate cache, you can create the task by first running it outside of the `devshell`:

      $ bitbake -c task